 On the other hand, a company that decides not to publish its climate report, whatever the justification, would be sending out a very bad signal to the market.

-Investors and buyers are increasingly scrutinizing the transparency of companies and their ability to adapt to climate change.
+Investors and buyers are increasingly looking to companies' transparency and ability toclimate change adaptation.
 To leave any doubt as to a company's ability to anticipate these changes, or its willingness to conceal information, would expose it to a definite risk vis-à-vis its stakeholders.

 A highly structured ESRS